ainblockchain/bert-online/AIN.md

 ### run_squad_online.py

 Currently, *model training* using run_squad_online.py is not supported in AIN Cloud Beta as it takes relative long time.
-What you can do is to try to modify the input part of the source code and see if it gives correct answers:
+Try to run the code by pressing the "Run" button [`AIN Cloud Beta`](https://cloud.ainetwork.ai/) and see if it gives correct answers.
+In particular, try to run the code with your own input by modifying the input part of the source code:

 ```bash
   example = {